pyamg.gallery#

 Returns:

-Sparse matrix which represents the operator given by applying stencil S at each vertex of a regular grid with given dimensions.
+Sparse array which represents the operator given by applying stencil S at each vertex of a regular grid with given dimensions.

 Notes